Out of hours crime solicitor - Call: 020 8660 3383

 Shareholder Agreement Solicitors

-Our lawyers draft, advise on, update and review shareholder contracts, including for joint ventures, advising whether you have an equal, majority or minority holding.
+Our lawyers draft, advise on, update and review shareholder contracts, including for joint ventures, whether you have an equal, majority or minority shareholding.

-An agreement should cover key issues such as valuation of shares in the event of an exit, the terms of any dividend policy which is to be implemented and a process and specifics for resolution of disputes between shareholders.
+Examples of important issues which can easily be overlooked by shareholders include valuation of shares in the event of an exit, the terms of any dividend policy which is to be implemented and a process and specifics for resolution of disputes between shareholders.

 Why you need a shareholder agreement